wickwirew/Flight-Lang/Readme.md

 # Flight Lang
 A toy language written while on a flight and vacation.

 I've written a handful of programming languages over the years and usually they are overly ambitious consisting of many complex language features like Hindly-Milner type inference, null safety, polymorphic types and so on.
-None of them have ever been made public due to never being able to finish them.
-While on vacation looking to burn some time on the flight, so I challenged myself to write a very simple toy language during the flight and open source it at the end of the vacation.
-It sounded fun since there is no Google to help on the flight, was a great test of what I've learned over the years.
+None of them have ever been made public due to just never really finishing them since the feature set was too large.
+While on vacation I was looking to burn some time, so I challenged myself to write a very simple toy language during the flight and open source it at the end of the vacation.
 This is the result.

 Admittedly I worked on it when I had some downtime on the vacation, so it really wasn't just during the flight, but I liked the name so it stays.

 Note: This was written about as fast as I could type, there are 0 comments and many best practices are blatantly ignored.
-This should not serve as an example of how to implement things properly but still can act as a basic primer on how a language can be implemented.
+This should not serve as an example of how to implement things properly but still can act as a basic primer on how a trivial language can be implemented.

-### Design
+## Design
-The language is statically typed, and consists of just a few different types `int`, `float`, `string`, `bool`, `void`, `fn` and `array`.
+The language is statically typed and consists of just a few different types: `int`, `float`, `string`, `bool`, `void`, `fn` and `array`.
 I wanted to keep the type system as simple as possible with 0 type inference.
-As far as compilation for simplicity I decided to make it an interpreted language, with a very trivial tree walking interpreter.
+As far as compilation, for simplicity, I decided to make it an interpreted language with a very trivial tree walking interpreter.

-### Installation
+## Installation
 * Build `swift build -c release`
 * Add the executable at `./build/release/flight` to your `$PATH`

-### Usage
+## Usage
 ```
 flight file.flight another.flight
 ```

-### Examples
+## Examples
 The `Examples/` directory has some sample code of the language in use.

 ### Hello World [hello_world.flight](./Examples/hello_world.flight)